 Access to Your Protected Health Information.
 You have the right to review or receive a copy and/or inspect much of the personal health information we retain on your behalf, unless excluded by law.
 All requests for access must be made in writing and signed by you or your legal representative.
 We may charge you a fee for copying the information and for postage if you request a mailed copy.
 We will charge for preparing a summary of the requested information if you request a summary.
-You may obtain an access request from the Health Information Management Department at Samaritan Regional Health System.
+You may obtain an access request from the Health Information Management Department at UH Samaritan Medical Center.

 You have the right to view protected health information electronically or to receive an electronic copy if the information is maintained in electronic format.
 You may direct the transmittal of a copy to a person designated by you.
 Your designation must be clear and concise, and you must provide a complete name and mailing address for your designee.
 We will charge you a fee for our labor and supplies in preparing the copy of the electronic health information.